You and Your Hair’s Relationship

 Talk about the peer pressure of high school; college is a whole different ballgame.
 I started playing around with the idea of color not knowing the do’s and don’ts of coloring, and it turned out to be an epic disaster.

 During my sophomore year of college I wanted to go blonde, so I bleached my hair and over processed it.
 However, that wasn’t my only mistake.
-In my estranged brain, a week after bleaching my hair, I got tired of seeing my new growth and figured I should just relax it to lay my hair down.
-Applying this chemical on top of chemical turned out to be an epic fail.
+In my estranged brain, a week after bleaching my hair, I got tired of seeing my new growth and figured I should relax it to lay my hair down.
+Applying this chemical on top of the chemical turned out to be an epic fail.

 As I began to wash the relaxer out of my hair, I saw huge chunks of my hair in my hair and cried like I never have before.
 Clearly, in high school, I didn’t pay attention to my cosmetology teacher when we went over bleaching because I had no clue I wasn’t supposed to relax my hair shortly after lifting it.